 We currently follow the 50/50 model of instruction, where children receive 50% of instruction in English and 50% of instruction in Spanish.

 In Kindergarten we offer the self-contained model, one teacher teaches the class in both languages.
-Students spend one day in the “English” class and one day in the “Spanish” class.
+Starting in First grade, Students spend one day in the “English” class and one day in the “Spanish” class.
 During the reading and writing workshops, the teacher may pull aside a small group of students or individual students to work with them in the language they are reading and writing in.
 Math is taught in English and Spanish.
 Social Studies and Science are integrated in the literacy block through read aloud, songs, and arts & crafts activities in the classroom as well as through field trips and multicultural presentations outside of the classroom.
 Science, Gym, Music, and Art are taught by specialty teachers in English.
 Students meet with specialty teachers six times a week.